 If you’re not a member of the group, go ahead and click here to join us.

 Molly from Denver Colorado asked, “how do you deal with the perfectionist students who are really hard on themselves and seem frustrated in class even though they’re doing just fine in terms of growth”

 I’ve had many of them over the years

-I had one student, specifically, who would get SO frustrated, he was a kid, about 12 years old… he’d growl and hit himself, and I was like woah… what the hell is happening?
-It’s not that serious.
+I had one student, specifically, who would get SO frustrated, he was a kid, about 12 years old… he’d growl and hit himself, and I thought to myself "woah! what's happening here?"

 When it comes to students like that, I call them out on it.